petergardfjall/emacs-immaterial-theme/README.md

     - `discrete`: for text that should be less pronounced (code comments, line numbers).
     - `cursor`: the color of the cursor.
+    - `vertical-border`: the color of the vertical line that separates windows in a frame.
     - `modeline-active-fg`: foreground color to use for an active buffer modeline.
     - `modeline-active-bg`: background color to use for on an active buffer